Academic Catalog

 It is the applicant's responsibility to ensure that their application is completed by the deadline.
 The Admission Committee will not review your application until we have received all required documents.
 Fulfillment of the admission requirements does not guarantee admission to the program.
 No credentials will be returned to the applicant.

-Before starting the MSDT program, students must complete 95 credits.
-This includes all MSDT prerequisite courses, liberal arts core requirements, elective courses (if needed), and coursework in Nutrition Science.
+Before starting the MSDT program, students must complete 95 credits and ALL of the following: MSDT prerequisite courses, liberal arts core requirements, elective courses (if needed), and Major courses in Nutrition Science.
 Please see the curriculum below.

 Students who are admitted into the MSDT program will take graduate level coursework in their senior year, which will count towards their undergraduate and graduate program requirements.

-Students will be awarded their Bachelor's Degree at the end of their senior year after completing their year of graduate classes.
+Students will be awarded their Bachelor's Degree at the end of their senior year after completing their year of graduate classes, provided they have earned at least 120 credits.

 Students are encouraged to work with Academic Advising and the Financial Aid Office when planning for their senior year to ensure their eligibility for financial aid.

-Students not admitted to the graduate program or who become ineligible to apply will instead complete a B.S. in Nutrition Science.
+**Students not admitted to the graduate program or who choose not to complete a dual degree program will instead complete a B.S. in Nutrition Science.**

 Applied Science in Nutrition & Dietetics